-Using a foundational sub-physical abstraction for quanta and interactions, we aim for elegance: our physicality is minimally sufficient, and has wide emergent coverage.
+Using a foundational sub-physical abstraction for quanta and interactions, our physicality is minimally sufficient, and has wide emergent coverage.
 Systems are self-generating, intrinsically background-free, and constitution-invariant.

 Our deterministic mechanism for physicality has simple rules, from which other detail emerges: